 Simple, Agile, Scalable

 To examine this question closer, let’s look at a recent example.
-Just last week, Kirkland Lake Gold and Rogers Business launched a 5G Wireless Private Network (WPN), powered by Expeto, at Detour Lake Mine – Canada’s second largest gold producing mine.
+Just last week, Kirkland Lake Gold (now Agnico Eagle) and Rogers Business launched a 5G Wireless Private Network (WPN), powered by Expeto, at Detour Lake Mine – Canada’s second largest gold producing mine.
 The deployment of this WPN is an industry-first achievement, and will provide enhanced coverage, end-to-end reliability, full redundancy and a low-latency network across Kirkland Lake Gold’s 80 square-kilometer operation.

 The unique value of this WPN in driving the mine’s mission critical operations and supporting innovation can be summarized in three words: Simple, Agile and Scalable.
 These three attributes enable an Enterprise First™ approach to private mobile networking that removes telco complexity and puts the power of control directly in the hands of the on-site IT team.
 Equipped with this control, mines can achieve unprecedented agency to drive mission critical operations.